-But your experience doesn’t have to be tousled by such touristic tempests.
-Paris has plenty to offer if you’re looking to escape the crowd and venture further off the radar, whether you’ve already seen the highlights, or if you’re looking to do a mix of your Eiffel Tower whatnots with your dive bars and funky markets.
-Luckily, we have here for you suggestions ranging from slightly less frequented alternatives to the usual hotspots and hidden corners where few tourists roam.
+Whether you’ve already seen the highlights, or if you’re looking to do a mix of your Eiffel Tower whatnots with your dive bars and funky markets, we have the suggestions you need.
+Here’s what to do in Paris, ranging from slightly less-frequented alternatives to the usual hotspots and hidden corners where few tourists roam.

 Stay in newly trending neighborhoods

 There are many beautiful districts or arrondissements throughout Paris, with the most popular among visitors being those nearest the river such as Montparnasse, the upper Latin Quarter, Saint-Germain, and Les Halles, as well as Bastille and lower Montmartre.
 But if you’re willing to find accommodations in lesser known regions, you’ll not only avoid the crowds, you can ease the strain on your wallet too.
 Less cost and crowding don’t mean less in the way of things to do, either.
 These neighborhoods are rich with delicious restaurants, artistic experiences, pretty parks and streets, and everything else that brought you to Paris in the first place.

 Jaures, for example, is located in the north-central part of the city, and it offers art galleries, outdoor markets, the Rue La Fayette thoroughfare painted by Van Gogh, and traditional French diners mixed in with flavorful eats from the immigrant community.
 It also provides convenient access to the rest of the city via the Stalingrad and Jaures metro stops.